 - Difficult or painful intercourse

-Talk with your doctor to understand possible risks and benefits of surgery.
+Ask your doctor about possible risks and benefits of surgery.

 Sling procedures to treat stress incontinence